Stasi: Stasi file controversy

 Those on the other side of the debate argued that everyone should have the right to see their own file, and that the files should be opened to investigate former Stasi members and prosecute them, as well as prevent them from holding office.
 Opening the files would also help clear up some of the rumors circulating at the time.
 Some believed that politicians involved with the Stasi should be investigated.

 The fate of the files was finally decided under the Unification Treaty between the GDR and West Germany.
 This treaty took the Volkskammer law further and allowed more access and greater use of the files.
 Along with the decision to keep the files in a central location in the East, they also decided who could see and use the files, allowing people to see their own files.

-In 1992, following a declassification ruling by the German government, the Stasi files were opened, leading people to gain access to their files.
+In 1992, following a declassification ruling by the German government, the Stasi files were opened, allowing individuals to gain access to their files.
 Timothy Garton Ash, an English historian, after reading his file, wrote The File: A Personal History.

 Between 1991 and 2011, around 2.75 million individuals, mostly GDR citizens, requested to see their own files.
 The ruling also gave people the ability to make duplicates of their documents.
 Another significant question was how the media could use and benefit from the documents.
 It was decided that the media could obtain files as long as they were depersonalized and did not contain information about individuals under the age of 18 or former Stasi members.
 This ruling not only granted file access to the media, but also to schools.

 Tracking down former Stasi informers with recovered files

 Some groups within the former Stasi community used threats of violence to scare off Stasi hunters, who were actively tracking down ex-members.
 Though these hunters succeeded in identifying many ex-Stasi, charges could not be brought against anyone merely for being a registered Stasi member.
 The person in question had to have participated in an illegal act.
 Among the high-profile individuals arrested and tried were Erich Mielke, Third Minister of State Security of the GDR, and Erich Honecker, GDR head of state.
-Mielke was sentenced to six years prison for the 1931 murder of two policemen.
+Mielke was sentenced to six years' prison for the 1931 murder of two policemen.
 Honecker was charged with authorizing the killing of would-be escapees along the east–west border and Berlin Wall.
 During his trial, he underwent cancer treatment.
 Nearing death, Honecker was allowed to spend his final years a free man.
 He died in Chile in May 1994.